 Note: Please read our exclusive interview with the Fire Force manga creator.
 He discusses the series’ ending and how Shinra’s name is relevant to the central mystery of the story.

-Serialized weekly since 2015 in Weekly Shonen Magazine, the Fire Force manga chapters include 18 volumes as of August 16, 2019.
-Volume 19 is scheduled to come out on September 17, 2019.
+Serialized weekly since 2015 in Weekly Shonen Magazine, the Fire Force manga chapters include 21 volumes as of December 17, 2019.
+Volume 12 is scheduled to come out in 2020.

 The official English translation of the Fire Force manga series is being released in North America by Kodansha USA.
-As of June 25, 2019, the English manga was up to Volume 16.
-Fire Force Volume 17 is scheduled to hit on September 24, 2019, Volume 18 on December 17, 2019, and Volume 19 on March 17, 2020.
+As of November 26, 2019, the English manga was up to Volume 17.
+Fire Force Volume 18 is scheduled to hit on April 21, 2020, and Volume 19 on June 16.

 Everyone agrees that the Fire Force anime’s first two episodes are an absolute blast.
 Following the manga pretty closely, this new world is revealed with artistic flair while giving emotional depth to the characters.
 In later episodes, the story gives way to ecchi excesses, but that change in tone can’t be blamed on David Production.